Services

 Case study

-Langnese: reversing a sales decline for Germany's top honey brand in China.
+Langnese: repositioning Germany's top honey brand for growth in China.

-Langnese honey sales were dropping in China.
-We ran consumer research, rebuilt the positioning, and designed a social strategy that reversed the decline.
+Langnese wanted to grow in China.
+We ran consumer research, rebuilt the positioning, and designed a social strategy that opened new channels and new audiences.

 Client